 We now have an indication of how H.J. van Ginkel came to Theosophy (probably since his youth), but nothing about Farwerck.

 There are some interesting things though.
 From January 1905 there was an official periodical called De Theosofische Beweging (‘The Theosophical Movement’).
 The (first?)
 25 issues can be found online.
-In 1905 and 1906 Farwerck was only 16 or 17 years old, so I doubt he would have been a member in the first place and if he was, if his name would not yet appear among contributors and lecturers.
-What could be of interest, is that in the earliest issues there is already a Hilversum lodge, so would he have been a visitor there, this makes a strong suggestion as to why he’d join a co-Masonic lodge in Hilversum.
+In 1905 and 1906 Farwerck was only 16 or 17 years old, so I doubt he would already have been a member and if he was, if his name would already appear among contributors and lecturers.
+What could be of interest, is that in the earliest issues there is already a Hilversum lodge, so would he have been a visitor or member there, this makes a strong suggestion as to why he’d join a co-Masonic lodge in Hilversum.
 There are a few other points of interest.

 Henri van Ginkel was, as we know, very active and Farwerck knew him at least in 1911.
 Also there was Dernier van Gon, a Freemason, member of the men-only Grand Orient Of The Netherlands and a man that Farwerck quotes a lot.
 What is also interesting is that lectures included Kabbalah, the first subject that Farwerck wrote about.